Elizabeth College, Guernsey: Examinations

-At GCSE level, the school regularly achieves a 99% pass rate of 5 grades 9–4/A*–C including English and Maths, significantly higher than the national average of the Bailiwick of Guernsey.
-In 2017, 99% of students achieved five or more grades 9–4/A*–C including English and Maths compared to the national average of 66%.

-Analysing GCSE results, the 2015 ISI inspection found that "around half of the grades achieved were A* and A grades", that "GCSE performance has been above the UK average for boys in maintained schools" and that "IGCSE results in history and maths have been higher than ... worldwide norms".

-The school consistently achieves A-level pass rates of 100%, with between 80–90% being graded between A*–C and about a third being grades A*–A. In 2020, 37.6% of A-levels were graded A*–A, and the highest proportion of A*–A grades in recent times was 49.1% in 2012.
-The 2015 ISI inspection found that "A-level results have been above the UK average for boys in maintained schools" and that "over this period, just under three-quarters of the grades were in the range A* to B".

-Value-added statistics, which compare the results at GCSE and A-Level against the expectations for pupils based on assessment when they joined the school, place Elizabeth College in the top 17% of all British schools.
+As of 2015, students typically sit ten or more GCSEs and three or four A-levels.
 Most pupils who leave the school after A-level study proceed to university or other further education and nine out of ten leavers secure places at their first choice UK universities.

+Between 2013 and 2017, the school's GCSE pass rates (of 5 grades 9–4/A*–C including English and Maths) were between 91% and 99%; the national average of the Bailiwick of Guernsey over the same period ranged from 57% to 67%.
+In 2009, "value-added" statistics, which compare results at GCSE and A-level against expectations for pupils based on assessment when they joined the school, placed Elizabeth College in the top 17% of British schools.

+Analysing examination results between 2012 and 2014, the 2015 ISI inspection found that "around half of [GCSE] grades achieved were A* and A grades", that "GCSE performance has been above the UK average for boys in maintained schools" and that "IGCSE results in history and maths have been higher than ... worldwide norms".
+That inspection also found that "A-level results have been above the UK average for boys in maintained schools" and that over that period "just under three-quarters of the grades were in the range A* to B".

 Extracurricular activities

-The school has traditionally focused on hockey, football and cricket in each school term, respectively.
-A range of other sports and outdoor activities are offered, and the school participates in The Duke of Edinburgh's Award scheme.
-In 2018, The Cricketer magazine named Elizabeth College as one of the top 100 cricketing secondary schools in the United Kingdom.
-Representing Great Britain, alumnus Carl Hester has won three medals in the Team Dressage event at the Summer Olympics.
+The school focuses on hockey, football and cricket in each school term, respectively, although other sports and outdoor activities are offered.
+The school participates in The Duke of Edinburgh's Award scheme.
+The Cricketer magazine named Elizabeth College as one of the top 100 cricketing secondary schools for 2019, 2021, 2022 and 2023.

-Founded in 1902, the school's Combined Cadet Force (CCF) performs a number of traditional military and ceremonial duties in the island, including the Liberation Day, Queen's Birthday and Remembrance Day parades.
-Since 1951, it has been the only uniformed military body in the island and provides guards of honour for visiting members of the royal family.

-The school has been successful in rifle shooting and has attended the schools' meeting in Bisley since 1906.
-Alumnus Charles Trotter twice competed at the Olympics, won a bronze medal at the 1982 Commonwealth Games, and won the Queen's Prize in 1975.
+Founded in 1902, the school's Combined Cadet Force (CCF) performs traditional military and ceremonial duties in the island, including the Liberation Day, Queen's Birthday and Remembrance Day parades.
+Since 1951, it has been the only uniformed military body in the island and provides guards of honour for visiting members of the British royal family.
+The school has achieved considerable success in rifle shooting and has attended the schools' meeting at Bisley since 1906.
 Several students have represented the British Cadet Rifle Team and the Great Britain Under-19 Rifle Team.